Justin Martin (director): Theatre

 Martin has had a long collaboration with theatre director Stephen Daldry.
 He was working as "resident director" on the Australian production of Billy Elliot when he met Daldry.
 He started working with him, first as assistant and then associate director, to co-director.

 In 2013, he worked as assistant director with John Tiffany on the National Theatre of Scotland production of Jack Thorne's stage adaptation of the Swedish novel Let the Right One In at the Royal Court and then Apollo Theatre in London.

 Martin worked as an associate director for Daldry's award-winning stage productions of the David Hare play Skylight, starring Bill Nighy and Carey Mulligan (2014); The Audience, starring Helen Mirren (2013); and The Inheritance (2018–9), all of which played on the West End and Broadway.

 He worked as co-director with Daldry The Jungle (2017–2019), Kyoto (2024–5), and Stranger Things.
 As co-directors, the pair "divide up the show and then come back together to look at what the other has done".
 Martin co-directed The Jungle at The Young Vic (2017), in the West End, London (2018), and at St. Ann's Warehouse in New York (2018).
 The work was nominated for the Drama Desk Award for Outstanding Direction of a Play.

 In 2021 he directed (solo) the West End production of Suzie Miller's play Prima Facie starring Jodie Comer, for which he was nominated for the Laurence Olivier Award for Best Director.
 The production transferred to Broadway at the Golden Theatre, with Comer reprising her role.

 In December 2023 Martin began co-directing (with Daldry) the play Stranger Things: The First Shadow, a prequel to the Netflix streaming series at the Phoenix Theatre in the West End.
 Together they received a nomination for the Olivier Award for Best Director.
 As of June 2025 the play is still running at the Phoenix.

-In 2024 Martin directed (solo) a play written by Lindsey Ferrentino and starring American actor Adrien Brody, based on the 2015 documentary film The Fear of 13.
-It opened in October 2024 at the Donmar Warehouse in London.
-The story is based on the true story of Nick Yarris, who was wrongly convicted of murder in the US in 1982, and spent 22 years on death row before being exonerated.
+In 2024, Martin independently directed The Fear of 13, a play by Lindsey Ferrentino based on the 2015 documentary film of the same name.
+The Fear of 13 starred American actor Adrien Brody and opened at the Donmar Warehouse in London on October 10, 2024.
+The play is based on the true story of Nick Yarris, who was wrongly convicted of murder in the US in 1982, and spent 22 years on death row before being exonerated.

 In July 2025, Martin directs Rosamund Pike in the West End debut of another National Theatre production of a Suzie Miller play, called Inter Alia.
 The play opens on 10 July at the Lyttelton Theatre.
 He said in mid-2025 that the pair had another collaboration planned, finishing a trilogy of legal dramas.

 In 2026, he will once again direct Jodie Comer in a UK and Ireland tour of Prima Facie.